Heating, Ventilation, and Air Conditioning/Refrigeration (HVAC/R) - Associate in Applied Science (AAS) (4780)

 - Anticipated number of job openings available – just to name a few!

 We are excited to help you learn the theory and hands-on skills to install, design, maintain and troubleshoot basic HVAC systems for residential and commercial buildings.
 To round out your education, you also will take general education courses in communications, science and mathematics and receive the Environmental Protection Agency (EPA) and R410A (type of equipment) certifications.
 These certifications allow you to handle Freon.

 When you graduate from our program, you will be able to:

-- Install, repair and maintain heating, air conditioning and refrigeration systems
+- Install, maintain and troubleshoot HVAC and refrigeration systems

 As a heating, ventilation and air conditioning student, your transfer options include:

 |Pennsylvania College of Technology:||Heating, Ventilation & Air Conditioning (pdf)|